swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/05-Create_keypair.md

 tags = ["tutorial", "cloud9", "ParallelCluster"]
 +++

 In this section of the lab you will create a Linux instance and login to it to run a few Linux commands.
-To manage the instance, you need to be able to connect to it via SSH.
-The following steps outline how to create a unique SSH key pair for this purpose.
+To log in to an instance, you need to be able to connect via SSH.
+There are several layers of security for accessing instances that are enabled by default by AWS.
+One of these is with an SSH key pair, which can (very roughly) be thought of as like a unique username and password.

+The following steps outline how to create a new SSH key pair that then you will use to log in to a new Linux instance.

 1. Sign into the AWS Management Console and open the Amazon EC2 console at [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2)